-The TexNet Seismic Observatory and its research arm, the Center for Integrated Seismicity Research (CISR) at The University of Texas at Austin, is a multidisciplinary, trans-college research center managed by the Bureau of Economic Geology (BEG).
+The TexNet Seismic Observatory and the Center for Integrated Seismicity Research (CISR) at The University of Texas at Austin are multidisciplinary, trans-college research centers managed by the Bureau of Economic Geology (BEG) and are two vital parts of a whole.
 The overall goals of the TexNet-CISR collaborative are to collect high-quality data on earthquakes in Texas and conduct fundamental and applied research to better understand naturally occurring and potentially induced earthquakes and the associated risks.
 Our thoroughly integrated research program is studying the subsurface processes that may influence seismicity that will lead to better quantification of the associated hazards and risks to the citizens and infrastructure of Texas.
 A primary application of the data and research is to improve standards of practice resulting in the mitigation of seismicity that may stem from industrial activity.
 The highest priority is fact-based communication with stakeholders and rapid response to public concerns regarding seismicity.

 The TexNet-CISR collaborative is funded by The State of Texas and a partnership with petroleum upstream and midstream operators.
-TexNet is funded by a direct budgetary line to the Bureau of Economic Geology through The University of Texas at Austin.
+TexNet, led by Dr. Alexandros Savvaidis, is funded by the State of Texas through a budgetary line to the Bureau of Economic Geology.
 This funding line, most recently renewed June 1st, 2019, provides $700,000/yr to develop and operate the TexNet Seismic Observatory which streams near-real-time earthquake data to the TexNet Earthquake Catalog.
 The State also provides $1,000,000/yr for research on earthquakes in Texas.
-CISR is currently funded by 19 industrial sponsors and uses this sponsorship to broaden and deepen the research portfolio and to conduct targeted monitoring that is beyond the scope of TexNet.

 The principal research goals and activities are to: